Fear of Using an Outhouse: An Inconvenient Fear

 - Try relaxation techniques.
 As this is mostly a psychological problem, tackling anxiety may help you overcome the fear altogether.

 - Change the way you think and behave about your phobia.
-Don’t talk yourself down when you can’t use a public restroom.
+Don’t talk down to yourself when you can’t use a public restroom.
 Learn what triggers your phobia and actively work towards treating it.

 - Start small.
 If you fear others can hear your pee hit the toilet, go to a quiet, secluded restroom and make as much noise as possible while urinating.
 Slowly progress to more crowded restrooms.